6 Stages of Employee Lifecycle That You Need to Know

 Stages involved in ELC (Employee Lifecycle):

-To conduct a good interview you need to be specific and relevant about the job that you have to offer.
-This will help you to choose the right candidate for the job and help you understand whether the candidate has understood the organisation's goals and objectives.
+To conduct a good interview, you need to be specific and relevant about the job you offer.
+This will help you to choose the right candidate for the job and help you understand whether the candidate has understood the organization’s goals and objectives.

-A smooth orientation process is quite essential for an employee to fit right in the organisation and get occupied in their respective tasks or jobs.
-Not only will it ease up their anxiety but it will also increase employee engagement.
+A smooth orientation process is essential for an employee to fit right in the organization.
+Not only will it ease up their anxiety, but it will also increase employee engagement.

-The final stage of this lifecycle ends when an employee leaves due to personal reasons, retirement or a new job.
+The final stage of this lifecycle ends when an employee leaves due to personal reasons, retirement, or a new job.
 It’s important that you keep your offboarding processes as strategic as your onboarding process.

 It’s a never-ending loop

 It always runs in a loop (no wonder it's called a cycle after all).
-When some employees leave, new ones join and the cycle continues.
+When some employees leave, new ones join, and the cycle continues.

-And if there is one broken link in that cycle it will be incomplete and the program will not function well.
-E.g., after the recruitment process is done employees have to go through a good onboarding program.
+And if there is one broken link in that cycle, it will be incomplete, and the program will not function well.
+E.g., after the recruitment process, employees have to go through a good onboarding program.